nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format:
 <br> `find /t TYPE [/c CATEGORY] [/de DESCRIPTION] [/da DATE]`
-<br> fields with [] are optional fields, but at least 1 must be not empty for search to work
+<br> fields with [ ] are optional fields.

 Use case:

 - Shows user the entry that they are looking for.
+- At least one of the optional fields must be provided.
+- `CATEGORY` field would only be read if `TYPE` specified is `expense`.

 Example of usage:
 <br> `find /t expense /c food /de beef `